Exabyte-io/api-examples/README.md

 ## Setup

-NOTE: tested with Python version 3.8.6, please assert that the virtual environment is created with it.
+NOTE: tested with Python version 3.8 and 3.10, please assert that the virtual environment is created with it.
+Use [`pyenv`](https://github.com/pyenv/pyenv#installation) to manage Python versions.

 Follow the steps below in order to setup and view the Jupyter notebooks: